-“See you later too, boyfriend,” I replied as I walked into my room.
+“I’ll see you later too, boyfriend,” I replied then I walked into my room.
 I turned on my laptop and opened my Algebra 2 textbook.
 I took a deep breath, pulled up my class notes, then my quizzes from the school computer system, and started reviewing all of it for my final.

 Tom’s alarm clicked on, playing Can’t Hold Us by Jack Sanders.
 I woke up.
 Anyone would wake up hearing Can’t Hold Us with the volume turned way up.
 I’m the one who turned it way up, just before joining Tom in bed last night.
 I saw Tom reaching across to try to slap the alarm button off, so I reached over and tickled him.
 He started laughing and squirming around.
 I stopped tickling him.

 “Time to get up, sweet cheeks,” I said, then started laughing.

 “Sweet what?
 You, Curtis Fischer, are gonna get pounded as soon as your cast is off.”